Copyright © 2001, 2002, 2003, 2004, 2005, 2006, 2007, 2008, 2009, 2010, 2011, 2012, 2013, 2014 Snow B.V.

 Audience: this book is intended to help people prepare for the LPIC-2 exam.
 You will need to have at least 2 years of practical experience with Unix, preferably Linux.
 Though you may take the LPIC-2 exam without it, you should be an LPIC-1 alumnus to be allowed to the titles and rights that come with the LPIC-2 certification.

-Sources: Our sources of information were partly material on the Internet.
-Mostly practical experience of the authors and others and research done by the authors are to be credited.
+Sources: Our sources of information were partly acquired from material on the Internet.
+Also practical experience of the authors and others and research done by the authors are to be credited.
 We try to give credit where due, but are fallible.
 We apologize.

 While every precaution was made in the preparation of this book, we